 I visited the Golen Heights some years ago, and had a hairy moment or two on land which was peppered with Syrian mines, trapped there between snipers, at the border of the Israeli-claimed territory.
 Discarded shells and rockets littered the landscape, which had become strange and ugly monuments to human conflict.
 Yet we must never despair of human nature.
 Man’s nature is not essentially evil.
 Brute nature has been known to yield to the influence of love, according to Ghandi.

-But not under such a profiteering, greedy and corrupt Tory Government.
+But not so easily under such profiteering, greedy and corrupt governments.

 Israel’s administration of the area – which is still not recognised by international law – has been reasonably peaceful in recent years, until the Syrian civil war broke out 23 months ago.